-Shire of Donnybrook Balingup Local Planning Scheme No. 7 contains Special Control Areas for Public Drinking Water Source Protection (SCA2) in the Donnybrook townsite.
+Shire of Donnybrook-Balingup Local Planning Scheme No. 7 contains Special Control Areas for Public Drinking Water Source Protection (SCA2) in the Donnybrook townsite.
 Additional provisions apply to development within these designated areas.

-Shire staff have made enquiries with the source protection team of the Department of Water and Environmental Regulation regarding the status of the 2009 document.
-A formal response was not available at the time of writing.
+Shire staff have made enquiries with the source protection team of the Department of Water and Environmental Regulation (DWER) regarding the status of the 2009 document.
+The following response was provided: